These are the most popular baby names for newborn boys and girls in Sheffield

 A total of 41 new born boys were given the name Muhammad in the Steel City in 2021, according to figures.
 The next most popular were George, Noah and Oliver.

-The data also showed the most popular name for girls was Amelia, with 30 babies given the moniker in the same 12 month period.
+The data also showed the most popular name for girls was Amelia, with 30 babies sharing it in a 12 month period.
 The second most popular was Isla, followed by Willow and Ivy.

 Data from the Office of National Statistics also show Myles and Sara are some of the most uncommon baby names in the country, both ranking in 100th place.